 The Other Art Fair was born from a realization of the disparity between an international art audience eager to discover the next big thing and talented artists struggling to gain recognition.
-Five years and fifteen editions on, the effects of the fair's growing reputation are not only demonstrated through the support of leading individuals in the art world but also the frequency of success stories from past exhibitors.
+Six years on, the effects of the fair's growing reputation are not only demonstrated through the support of leading individuals in the art world but also the frequency of success stories from past exhibitors.

 As a channel for direct sales, the fair enables artists to fund and develop their practice whilst forming invaluable relationships with collectors, gallerists and curators.
 We are delighted that so many of our artists are now represented within the gallery system and emerging into the spotlight of the art world as names of the future.

-Thank you to all artists, visitors and friends who have supported the fair over the past five years and I look forward to welcoming you to our third Sydney edition in 2017.
+Thank you to all artists, visitors and friends who have supported the fair over the past six years and I look forward to welcoming you to our third Sydney edition on 26-29 October 2017 at Eveleigh's Australian Technology Park.

 Founder and General Manager